Steve Morrison (footballer)

-Steve Morrison (born 15 August 1961) is a Scottish former footballer manager of East Stirlingshire who play association football in the Scottish Football League Third Division.
+Steve Morrison (born 15 August 1961) is a Scottish former footballer and manager.
+His most recent role was as manager of East Stirlingshire in the Scottish Football League Third Division from 2003 to 2004.
 He was assisted by former Rangers and Everton defender Alex Cleland.

 Morrison replaced Danny Divers, whom he had previously assisted, in March 2003.
-He was succeeded by Dennis Newell following his resignation on April 2004 after failing to get the Shire off the bottom of the league.
+He was succeeded by Dennis Newell following his resignation in April 2004 after failing to get the Shire off the bottom of the league.

 He also had an eight-month stint as manager at Clydebank.
 As a player, he played in midfield for numerous Scottish clubs, most notably Dunfermline Athletic.